-Astypalea belongs to the Dodecanese and is an island of wild beauty, known for its butterfly shape and its castle.
-On this page, you will find information about holidays in Astypalea, its beaches, sights, food, villages and ferry routes.
-Book ferries to Astypalea at the best prices on Ferryhopper.
+Astypalea belongs to the Dodecanese group and is an island of wild beauty, known for its butterfly shape and castle.
+On this page, you can find information about holidays in Astypalea: beaches, sights, food, villages, and ferry routes.
+Book ferries to Astypalea at no extra cost on Ferryhopper!

 Vacation in Astypalea

-Holidays in Astypalea combine calm, relaxation, swimming and diving in crystal-clear waters, good food and fun in Chora.
-In the summer, the Cultural Festival of Astypalea is also organized, along with many “panigiria” with live music and traditional delicacies.
+Holidays in Astypalea combine peace, relaxation, swimming, and diving in crystal-clear waters, as well as good food and fun in Chora.
+In the summer, takes place the Cultural Festival of Astypalea, as well as many “panigiria” with live music and traditional delicacies.